-Cognitive behavioral therapy can be helpful in treating emetophobia, as it helps modify the thoughts that might actually be causing the phobia.
+Cognitive behavioral therapy can help treat emetophobia, as it helps modify the thoughts that might be causing the phobia.

-The therapist can use therapies such as hypnosis that can help those who have emetophobia, as well as certain relaxation techniques.
+The therapist can use therapies such as hypnosis that can help those who have emetophobia, as well as specific relaxation techniques.

 Such treatments can reduce a patient’s feelings of discomfort and anxiety.

-Through sessions of cognitive behavioral therapy, the therapist also teaches and helps the person to recognize the phobia.
+Through sessions of cognitive-behavioral therapy, the therapist also teaches and helps the person recognize the phobia.
 Eventually, the person can ease all of the distress.

 The main goal of treatment is to remove these negative thoughts and change them into positive ones.

-By reversing the beliefs that have been governing the patient’s life, it is possible to reduce the patient’s tendency to avoid certain situations and to face each situation in a challenging way.
+By reversing the beliefs governing the patient’s life, it is possible to reduce the patient’s tendency to avoid certain situations and face each situation in a challenging way.